jupyter-server/enterprise_gateway/README.md

 | **LC (Least Connection)** | Assigns kernels to the gateway node with the fewest active connections. |
 | **FCFS (First Come First Serve)** | Assigns tasks in strict arrival order. |

-Round Robin and Least Connection are the defaults algorithm of Jupyter Enterprise Gateway.
+Round Robin and Least Connection are the default algorithms of Jupyter Enterprise Gateway.